Boeing Factory Workers Go On Strike After Rejecting Contract Offer

 AP

-SEATTLE: Aircraft assembly workers walked off the job early Friday at Boeing factories near Seattle after union members voted overwhelmingly to go on strike and reject a tentative contract that would have increased wages by 25% over four years.
+Seattle: Aircraft assembly workers went on strike Friday at Boeing factories in Washington, Oregon and California after union members overwhelmingly rejected a tentative contract that would have increased wages by 25% over four years.

+The work stoppage involving 33,000 machinists will not disrupt commercial flights immediately but was expected to shut down production of Boeing's best-selling airliners, presenting another setback for a company already dealing with a damaged reputation and financial losses.

+Boeing stock was down 2.2% in morning trading, bringing its loss for the year so far to 38.9%.

-The strike started at 12:01 a.m.
-PDT, less than three hours after the local branch of the International Association of Machinists and Aerospace Workers announced 94.6% of voting workers rejected the proposed contract and 96% approved the work stoppage, easily surpassing a two-thirds requirement.
+The strike started less than three hours after the regional branch of the International Association of Machinists and Aerospace Workers said that 94.6% of voting workers had rejected their bargaining committee's recommendation to approve the proposed contract and 96% had supported walking off the job.

-The labor action involves 33,000 Boeing machinists, most of them in Washington state, and is expected to shut down production of the company's best-selling airline planes.
-The strike will not affect commercial flights but represents another setback for the aerospace giant, whose reputation and finances have been battered by manufacturing problems and multiple federal investigations this year.

-The striking machinists assemble the 737 Max, Boeing's best-selling airliner, along with the 777, or "triple-seven” jet, and the 767 cargo plane at factories in Renton and Everett, Washington.
-The walkout likely will not stop production of Boeing 787 Dreamliners, which are built by nonunion workers in South Carolina.

-Boeing workers arrive to vote on a proposed contract between Boeing and union leaders and whether or not to strike if the contract is rejected, at the Aerospace Machinists Union building in Renton, Washington, on September 12, 2024.
-Photo by Jason Redmond / AFP
+Several workers were upset by a recent company decision to change the criteria on which annual bonuses are paid.

+Many said they considered the wage offer inadequate given how much the cost of living in the Pacific Northwest has increased.

+Toolmaker John Olson, 45, said he had received a 2% raise during his six years at Boeing.

+"The last contract we negotiated was 16 years ago and the company is basing the wage increases off of wages from 16 years ago,” Olson said.
+"They don't even keep up with the cost of inflation that is currently happening right now.”

-The machinists make $75,608 per year on average, not counting overtime, and that would rise to $106,350 at the end of the four-year contract, according to Boeing.
+The machinists make $75,608 per year on average, not counting overtime, and that would have risen to $106,350 by the end of the proposed four-year contract, according to Boeing.

+However, the offer fell short of the union's initial demand for pay raises of 40% over three years.

 Boeing responded to the strike announcement by saying it was "ready to get back to the table to reach a new agreement.”